pip install cobweb-py[all]

 # 5. Results

-save_equity_plot(bt, out_html="equity.html")
+cw.plots.save_equity_plot(bt, out_html="equity.html")

-save_metrics_table(bt, out_html="metrics.html")
+cw.plots.save_metrics_table(bt, out_html="metrics.html")

 Installation

-# Base SDK (API calls only)
+# Base SDK (requests + pandas)

 pip install cobweb-py

-# With visualization (adds pandas + plotly)
+# With Plotly visualization

 pip install cobweb-py[viz]